EIGHT DUOS - REVIEWS

 Last year was full of round birthdays for notable figures in free jazz and improvised music.
 In these pages, too, we pompously celebrated Evan Parker's 80th birthday or John Butcher's 70th.
 Agustí Fernández and Mats Gustafsson and Ken Vandermark, a decade younger than him, also played the role of celebrated jubilarians.

 Also celebrating his round 60th birthday in October 2024 was German multi-instrumentalist Burkhard Beins, a musician of a thousand talents, although less frequently featured on the front pages of non-existent newspapers devoted exclusively to improvised music.
 The last weekend in October saw a jubilee concert in Berlin, with Luxembourg-based label Ni Vu Ni Connu supplying a triple vinyl containing eight duets the jubilarian made with artists of various provenance.
 In each of them, Beins presented himself in a different instrumental set, which perfectly illustrates what a versatile, multi-genre musician he is.
 Improvisation reigned supreme during the recording sessions, but we are well aware in these pages that it is not the only method of creative work of this exquisite artist.
+The eight duo recordings were recorded in the spring of 2023 and are housed on six vinyl sides.
+Four of the duets last about twenty minutes each and fill the side of a black disc on their own, the other four are intervals of ten minutes or less, so they share a side with another duet.

 The parade of duets opens with Andrea Neumann, who prepares the piano and uses a mixing table to transform her acoustic phrases into electro-acoustic portions of seasoned noise.
 Beins uses cymbals, which he delicately amplifies, and a bass drum, on which he kneads mysterious objects.
 This improvisation is conglomerated into three self-contained stories.
 The first is focused, almost ritualistic, concentrating on all-acoustic phrases scattered across a space whose echoes seem endless.
 In the second, the phonemes flowing from the inside piano are covered with a dusting of something definitively post-acoustic and take on a percussive form.
 They are echoed by Beins working in a similar style.
 The third strand, on the other hand, is saturated with a twisted melodicism, coming from the piano's sound box and meeting the sounds of kneading objects on the snare drum.
 The level of intensity of this section leads us to describe it as post-industrial.